It felt like standing in the Mediterranean sun that day, atop a rock, ready to jump into the clearest water I had ever seen.

 While we’re on the topic of stone, the 17th century Roman double arch stone bridge at Ponte dei Salti that runs over this pristine river is one of the biggest draws to the area.

 If you are in the area, or even if you aren’t, if you’re in Switzerland in the summer do yourself a favor and go here!
 Here’s how:

 The nearest train station to the valley is Tenero, and from there you can access a post bus right across the street with a kiosk where you can purchase your ticket for 6.50 Francs.
 It takes credit cards.
 Catch bus 321 towards Sonogno and get off at Lavertezzo, Paese.
 This bus runs infrequently so check timetables on Google maps before you go.

 We took off from the Zurich area, using public transport to go the whole way.
-It’s painful, at a total of about 8 hours and 155 Francs for the train and bus, but then the rest of the day was totally free, and worth it, I’ll add.
+It’s painful, at a total of about 8 hours RT and 155 Francs for the train and bus, but then the rest of the day was totally free, and worth it, I’ll add.
 You can also save a lot of money by booking the tickets ahead of time instead of last minute like I did.

 One of the wonderful things about this river is it’s free in many senses – you don’t have to pay to enjoy it and nobody’s there monitoring what you can and can’t do.

 The signs on display make it clear that you enjoy at your own risk.
 The bridge jump is about 15 meters, the rocks are slippery, and the current can be strong.